artemkin/git-lfs-server/README.md

 ```
 $ ./lfs_server -help
 Start Git LFS server

   lfs_server [ROOT]

 === flags ===

+  [-cert file]   File of certificate for https
+  [-key file]    File of private key for https
   [-p port]      TCP port to listen on
   [-s address]   IP address to listen on
   [-build-info]  print info about this build and exit